-Herriman has identified 14 high priority areas (consisting of 40 high priority sites) and 3 high priority outfalls.
-These 16 sites are inspected annually using the Long-Term Stormwater Inspection and Evaluation Form for high priority sites or the Dry Weather Screening Inspection Form both located in Appendix C. Each of the 14 high priority areas and 40 high priority sites are identified in Appendix C. Annual inspections will be performed in each area.
-If deficiencies or issues are identified, the area can be inspected based on individual sites within each area.
+Currently, Herriman has identified 14 high priority areas (consisting of 40 high priority sites) and 3 high priority outfalls.
+These 16 sites are inspected annually using the Long-Term Stormwater Inspection and Evaluation Form for high priority sites or the Dry Weather Screening Inspection Form both located in Appendix C. Each of the 14 high priority areas and 40 high priority sites are identified in Appendix C.